Tax-Deferred Cash Out

 In some cases, owners of real estate who face this dilemma are advised to engage in a "drop and swap," which is a technique we do not recommend, because it can face resistance from tax authorities.

-We suggested to the CPA that his client consider a monetized installment sale to resolve the problem arising from the two owners' differing exit objectives.
+We suggested to the CPA that his client consider a tax-deferred cash out to resolve the problem arising from the two owners' differing exit objectives.

-The monetized installment sale would be set up to occur contemporaneously with the sale of the property to a third-party buyer, which the sellers would line up in the usual way.
+The tax-deferred cash out would be set up to occur contemporaneously with the sale of the property to a third-party buyer, which the sellers would line up in the usual way.

-The CPA's client, who wants the cash exit, uses the monetized installment sale in this way.
+The CPA's client, who wants the cash exit, uses the tax-deferred cash out in this way.
 He sells his interest in the property to a dealer, who provides the seller with a 30 year installment sale contract, with interest-only payments and a balloon payment due after 30 years.
 This will defer the capital gains tax for this seller for 30 years.

 The dealer will immediately resell the partial ownership interest in the property to the other owner, for cash.

 The other owner obtains the cash needed to effect this sale by timing the transaction to occur simultaneously with the ultimate sale of the property to a third-party buyer through the exchange process.

 The CPA's client obtains a loan from a third-party lender (introduced by us).
 This loan provides tax-free cash at closing to the CPA's client equivalent to 93.5% of net proceeds stated in the installment sale agreement with the dealer.
 The loan terms mirror those of the installment sale agreement -- interest only payments and a balloon payment of principal at the end of 30 years.

 The owners agreed that this strategy would work for them.